BloodyKatana47/YTDL/README.md

 Telegram bot based on Aiogram, Pyrogram and PyTube that allows to download any kind of videos from YouTube.
-Bot requires extra telegram account for bypassing file limits for bots.
+Bot requires extra telegram account for bypassing file limits for bots and one Google account for accessing YouTube.

 Do not forget to create .env file with ADMIN_ID.
 There you can find an example of .env file.